juflorezma/FireFly/Code/Readme.md

 ## Backend

-- Getting the data: We got the data of wildfires from the kiggle database of Australia and, using the CvStudio program, we labeled the zones were we found fire smoke.
-Also, we made use of the AWS dataset provided for the challenge.
+- Getting the data: We got the data of wildfires from the kaggle database of Australia and using the CVStudio program, we labeled the zones where we found fire smoke.
+In addition, we made use of the AWS dataset provided for the challenge.

-- Trainning the algorithm: We used to main programs that we found for the algorithm trainning: FalconCv, making use of the Australia data and Mask RCNN, making use of the AWS data, were we had to separate the layers of each image with an image public editor.
+- Trainning the algorithm: We used two main programs that we found for the algorithm trainning: FalconCV, making use of the Australia data and Mask RCNN, ad using as well the AWS data, where we separated the layers of each image with an image public editor.

-- Sending fire alerts: we propose a code for sending whatsapp alerts when wildfires happend near them.
+- Sending fire alerts: We propose a code for sending WhatsApp alerts when wildfires happen near them.

 - Report wildfires.